7 Wedding Colour Palettes That Will Define 2026

 Don't start with colours you "like."
 Start with three questions:

 • What feeling do you want?
 Energetic and fun?
 Cobalt and fuchsia.
 Intimate and romantic?
 Moody berry.
 Grounded and timeless?
 Earthy Tuscan.
+Bold and historic?
+Jewel tones.
 The feeling should drive the colour, not the other way around.

 Want help building your wedding palette?
 Book a free consultation — I'd love to help you match colours to your venue, your season, and your vision.
 This is one of my favourite parts of planning, and I could talk about it for hours.